nonobject14514/ViaGenshin/docs/README.md

 ### The protobuf files?

 Grab them from the open and free Internet.
-Or write them yourself.
+Or you can find something in the `data/mapping` folder.

 ### How to get the `sharedKey`?